 - Mullen, C., & Marsden, G. (2018).
 The car as a safety-net: narrative accounts of the role of energy intensive transport in conditions of housing and employment uncertainty.
 In: Hui, A., Walker, G., & Day, R. (Eds.), Demanding Energy: Space, Time and Change.
 Palgrave Macmillan: Hampshire.

 - Mattioli, G, & Colleoni, M. (2016) Transport Disadvantage, Car Dependence and Urban Form, In: Pucci, P., Colleoni, M. (Eds) Understanding Mobilities for Designing Contemporary Cities, Springer

 - Mattioli, G., Philips, I., Anable, J., & Chatterton, T. (2017) Developing an index of vulnerability to motor fuel price increases in England, 49th Annual UTSG Conference, 4 January 2017, Dublin.

 - Mattioli, G., Lucas, K., & Marsden, G. (2016).
-The affordability of household transport costs: quantifying the incidence of car-related economic stress in the UK, 48th Annual UTSG Conference, 6 January 2016, Bristol.
+The affordability of household transport costs: quantifying the incidence of car-related economic stress in Great Britain, 48th Annual UTSG Conference, 6 January 2016, Bristol.

 - Mattioli, G. (2015).
 Energy-related economic stress at the interface between transport, housing and fuel poverty: a multinational study.
 Second International Research Days of the Sociology of Energy, 1 July 2015, pp.254-257.